ecovillage/7linden-at-home/README.md

 ### /opt/7linden-at-home/bin/7linden-at-home

-Script checks whether we are at home (by asking for routers ssh key fingerprints and comparing them with `/opt/7linden-at-home/data/host_keys`).
+(Bash-) Script checks whether we are at home (by asking for routers ssh key fingerprints and comparing them with `/opt/7linden-at-home/data/host_keys`).

 ### Package building